Need to join a meeting?

 Opportunities for feedback

 One way to make sure everyone’s opinions are heard is to utilize live employee feedback technology.
-Whether you’re running a meeting or live streaming a webinar, this type of technology encourages interactivity and engagement.
+Whether you’re running a meeting or live streaming a webinar on Zoom, Webex or Microsoft Teams, this type of technology encourages interactivity and engagement.

 It may be a common error to assume no one has any comments or concerns over certain matters, when in reality people may just not have the opportunity to provide that feedback or they may be embarrassed to speak up.

 It is important to provide a safe and easy environment for employees to do this .
-Utilizing tools that have the opportunity for anonymous surveys, Q&A’s , and polls is a great way to help with this during situations where people are working remote.
+Utilizing tools that have the opportunity for anonymous live audience surveys, live Q&A sessions, and audience polls is a great way to help with this during situations where people are working remote.

 Related: How to Get People to Take a Survey